sushant10/SlitheringOrganizer/README.md

 # Slithering Mover
 ## Description
 ### New:
-Now handles pptx files.
+* Now handles pptx files.
 Reads slides on pptx and figures out which course it is and organizes/moves file accordingly.
+* Requires pptx module (install using pip)

 ### Features:
 * Python Script to organize downloads folder based on file extensions.